colonyengine/colony/devref/DEVREF-lexicon.md

 of code using the *attribute-bag* and the *attribute-value*s determine the exact semantics of their use.
 They are used as values in *attribute-bag*s.

+- **canonical form or data**: Some data structures, either in-memory or *DSL*, which may already *normalized*, may have further changes or re-arragements specific to that data in order to make that data usable.
+An example would be the requirement that a *logical* *texture-map*'s data-elements must be ordered from largest to smallest in terms of all mipmap extents.

+- **canonicalization**: The process of putting data into *canonical form*.

+- **classification of rectification**: One of the *materialization* passes which classifies the start state of the *rectification* state machine.
+The initial states are: *sythesis pass*, or *inference pass*, or *validation pass*.

 - **component**: A game object that often looks like a class with slots and methods and which can be instanced into main memory like classes.
 However